How do we know that we’re choosing the wrong person? This question bothers people especially for those who are about to take a vow of marriage.

 But the truth is they’ve missed the whole picture.
 They don’t really understand who they are.

-If we don’t truly understand who we are, we will find it difficult to relate ourselves with others.
+If we don’t truly understand who we are, we will find it difficult to relate ourselves to others.
 We will most likely fail to connect ourselves with someone we love.

 If we don’t know who we are, then most probably we have no idea where we’re heading.
 There will be no goals.
 Where will we bring the relationship that we have?